3VAbdAVE/hugo-sadGrl/README.md

 ## Features

-This does what a default Hugo template does, and is almost entirely just styling changes based on the sadGrl source.
+This does what a default Hugo template does.
+Styling is based on the sadGrl layout source.
+The options in the layout builder are available through the configuration.

 ## Installation